SFP Primary Cluster: Privilege

 A product incorrectly assigns a privilege to a particular actor, creating an unintended sphere of control for that actor.

-If elevated access rights are assigned to EJB methods, then an attacker can take advantage of the permissions to exploit the software system.
+If elevated access rights are assigned to EJB methods, then an attacker can take advantage of the permissions to exploit the product.

 The elevated privilege level required to perform operations such as chroot() should be dropped immediately after the operation is performed.